Xilinx/VVAS/main/source/docs/DC/DC_plugins.rst

 vvas_xlookahead
 ----------------

-For video quality improvements, Xilinx have developped ``Lookahead`` IP.
-This IP performs analysis on several frames and provides few parameters for the encoder to improve the video quality. ``vvas_xlookahead`` plugin controles this IP.
+For video quality improvements, Xilinx have developed ``Lookahead`` IP.
+This IP performs analysis on several frames and provides few parameters for the encoder to improve the video quality. ``vvas_xlookahead`` plugin controls this IP.
 This is an optional plug-in in transcoding pipeline.
-For implementation details, refer to `vvas_xlookahead source code <https://gitenterprise.xilinx.com/IPS-SSW/vvas/tree/master/vvas-gst-plugins/sys/lookahead>`_
+For implementation details, refer to `vvas_xlookahead source code <https://github.com/Xilinx/VVAS/tree/master/vvas-gst-plugins/sys/lookahead>`_

 Input and Output
 ================